Okanagan Game Farm

 The Okanagan Game Farm was a private zoo located in Kaleden, British Columbia, a small community approximately 8 km south of Penticton, British Columbia.
 The park closed on March 31, 1999, after 33 years in operation.

 History

 The Okanagan Game Farm opened on June 22, 1967, after a group of thirty shareholders agreed to invest $200,000 in the Farm on 270 hectares of land leased from the Penticton Indian Band in the small community of Kaleden, British Columbia.

 At one time, the Okanagan Game Farm had over 130 species of animals, with a head count of over 1,200.
-The species included Siberian tigers, rhinos, giraffes, bears, wolves, bighorn sheep and numerous reptiles and birds.
+The species included Siberian tigers, rhinos, giraffes, bears, zebras, wolves, bighorn sheep and numerous reptiles and birds.
 The Farm covered over 667 acre and had a petting zoo and many learning centers.
 The Farm closed on March 31, 1999.